Rachel Maclean (artist): Work

-Maclean produces elaborate films and digital prints using extravagant costume, over-the-top make-up, green screen vfx and electronic soundtracks.
+Maclean produces elaborate films and digital prints using extravagant costume, over-the-top make-up, green screen visual effects and electronic soundtracks.
 Using film and photography, she creates outlandish characters and fantasy worlds which she uses to delve into politics, society and identity.
 Wearing colourful costumes and make-up, Maclean often takes on every role in her films herself.
 She uses computer technology to generate her locations, and borrows audio from television and cinema to construct narratives with a comedic touch.

 Maclean's artwork is both seductive and disturbing, it sucks the viewer into oversaturated candy coloured worlds and repels them with unsettling themes and narratives.
 She explores issues of identity, class, nationalism and gender, whilst referencing narrative structures from pop culture and fairy-tales.